jembi/JeMPI/documentation/ui-user-guide.md

 ![Review Linked Patient Record - candidate golden records](.gitbook/assets/50.png)

 3. The system will display candidate golden records if available.
-These candidate golden records are displayed as “searched” as opposed to “blocked”when raised by a notification.
+These candidate golden records are displayed as "searched" as opposed to "blocked" when raised by a notification.

 ![Review Linked Patient record - Link option](.gitbook/assets/51.png)